SoftwareHeritage/swh-web/docs/uri-scheme-browse-origin.rst

 .. http:get:: /browse/origin/(origin_type)/url/(origin_url)/branches/

-    HTML view that produces a display of the list of branches found during the latest visit of a SWH origin.
+    HTML view that produces a display of the list of branches found during the latest full visit of a SWH origin.

     The following data are displayed for each branch: